ChunYen-Chen/Calab-new-web/README.md

 * link all the members to their section in member page
 * Add the readme or instruction about the maintenance of website
 * fill the words which need to be filled
+* check the mobile version (include the css setting and different OS)
+* re-layout the footer
+* use the minimized .css and .js

 ### Optimizations
+* let the content change width to be a variable in css (complex!!!)
+* Try to let the background of contact to be fixed
 * check the figure of project and member => use github workflow?
 * the publication filters initialized as hide but still show at start
-* Redesign the first page
 * sort button of publucation?
 * a fold navbar e.g. (member => prof, RA, PHD...)
 * fill term of use and privacy policy at footer [This](https://www.termsofusegenerator.net) and [This](https://termify.io/privacy-policy-generator?gad_source=1&gclid=CjwKCAiAopuvBhBCEiwAm8jaMSbkpk0Mk7J4fZngmu3RuioKEHaxlYKaBKgx_55PW-REAaizBIze5BoC0NIQAvD_BwE)
-* re-layout the footer
 * optimize the load speed (https://pagespeed.web.dev/ or use the Edge insight)
 * share the footer and the header